brightsign/BrightAuthor-Plugins/Variable-Countdown/README.md

 Overview
 --------------
-<p>This BrightAuthor plug-in allows you to create User Variables that count down from a customizable number at customizable intervals of both time and amount.
+<p>This BrightAuthor plugin allows you to create User Variables that count down from a customizable number at customizable intervals of both time and amount.
 This is useful if you would like to place timers within Live Text: For example, in between informational videos, you could display a Live Text zone announcing that “The next video will play in [variable value] minutes,” with the variable value diminishing by 1 every sixty seconds.</p>
 <p>The interval of time represented by the variable can be determined when the presentation is published or determined dynamically with a serial event, UDP event, or Networked User Variable.</p>
 <strong>Note</strong>: <em>This plugin has been updated: It is now added to the presentation using the <strong>File > Presentation Properties > Autorun</strong> tab.</em>